alteryx/open_source_demos/predict-daily-temperature/README.md

     <img width=40% src="https://evalml-web-images.s3.amazonaws.com/evalml_horizontal.svg" alt="EvalML" />
 </a>

-In this tutorial, we show how Featuretools and EvalML can be used to automate time series forecasting by predicting future daily temperatures using historical daily temperature data.

-We’ll use the DailyDelhiClimate dataset, which is a combination of the [Kaggle daily climate](https://www.kaggle.com/diegozurita/daily-climate-time-series) train and test data, since we'll be handling data splitting ourselves.
-We'll solve this problem as a univariate time series problem, so we'll only use two of the columns from the dataset--a time index and a target daily temperatures column.
+We’ll use the [Daily Delhi Climate dataset](https://www.kaggle.com/diegozurita/daily-climate-time-series).
+We'll solve this problem as a univariate time series problem, so we'll only use two of the columns from the dataset (a time index column & a target daily temperatures column).

 <p align="center">
 <img width=50% src="figures/data_plot.png" alt="compare models" />